Music of Latin America: Guatemala

 Guatemala has a very extensive musical history, from Mayan music to modern-day acts such as Ricardo Arjona.
 They have a diverse range of music.
 Popular music in Guatemala usually consists of Marimba music.
 Which incorporates the Marimba keyboard percussion instrument of Central African origins, when it was first brought originally by enslaved Africans to Central America and the Caribbean.

 Honduras

 The music of Honduras varies from Punta and Paranda (Traditional music from Honduras) to Caribbean and Central American music such as salsa, merengue, reggae, reggaeton, Dancehall.
 The country's old capital of Comayagua is an important center for modern Honduran music, and is home to the College for Fine Arts.

+Haiti

+The music of Haiti includes more notably compas, zouk and the Haitian Carnival staple rara music.
+Compas is a modern méringue dance music genre of Haiti.
+Zouk is a musical movement and dance pioneered by the French Antillean band Kassav' in the early 1980s.
+It was originally characterized by a fast tempo (120–145 bpm), a percussion-driven rhythm, and a loud horn section.